 Ferns Village is very proud to be part of Wexford Heritage Trail and the soon to be launched Wexford Walking Trail.
 The establishment of the Wexford Trails brand is a valuable asset which will enhance the visitor experience and raise awareness of the variety and quality of the attractions within our county.
 Other trails in the Wexford Trails brand are the Wexford Garden Trail and the Wexford Craft Trail.

 Visit our Ferns heritage page to download the Wexford Heritage Trail brochure and A3 map.

 A visit to Ferns and surrounds provides a lot to see and do, from walks in wooded areas to the more athletic pursuits of motocross, soccer and gaelic games, to the more leisurely activities of tapestry and horseshoes.
 A vibrant community which has seen much change over the centuries, it is now a modern, vibrant village, growing in reputation as a tourist destination.
-There are almost 30 voluntary groups in our diverse and welcoming community – why not get in touch and get involved?
+There are almost 30 voluntary groups in our diverse and welcoming community why not get in touch and get involved?

 Set in the sunny South East, in very picturesque countryside, Ferns is a village located on the N11 between the nearby towns of Enniscorthy and Gorey.
 Wonderful range of beaches within easy reach, from the seaside resort of Courtown to beaches stretching south towards Wexford.
 Staying in Ferns is a unique experience, accommodation locally is top class and there are a range of shops and businesses to look after your every need.
-If it’s not here, we’ll certainly do our best to put you on the right track.
+If its not here, we will certainly do our best to put you on the right track.

 Click here for information on Ferns Heritage Sites